 The PDSA Christmas Advert

-So here's the PDSA Christmas Advert for 2017.
+So here's the PDSA Christmas Advert.

 The PDSA is an incredible vet charity.
 It aims "to care for the pets of people in need by providing free vet services to their sick and injured animals, and promoting pet ownership."
 To that end, it has dedicated teams at 51 Pet Hospitals and over 380 Pet Practices and last year, it helped over 470,000 much-loved pets.